 Brian has specialised in projects for over 17 years and was formerly a partner at leading and prestigious US law firm, Shearman & Sterling, where he worked in the Project Development & Finance team.

 Brian has extensive experience working on projects both within New Zealand and around the globe in a wide variety of sectors.
 He has worked on many PPPs and other project finance deals.

 He has acted for a range of clients including government and council entities, sovereign wealth funds, sponsors, developers, contractors, service providers and lenders on all phases of project development including strategy, procurement and assessing possible procurement models, tendering, probity, contract drafting and negotiation, contract administration and dispute resolution.

-Brian is recognised as a Band 1 lawyer in leading lawyer in Chambers Asia Pacific 2019 and as a recognised practioner in Chambers Global 2019.
+Brian is recognised as a Band 1 lawyer in Chambers Asia Pacific 2019 and as a recognised practioner in Chambers Global 2019.
 He is also recognised as a leading individual by Legal 500 Asia Pacific 2018 and is ranked as a Notable Practitioner by IFLR1000 2018.